 - Visit the Muirfield Riding Therapy website for information on free riding sessions.
 Complete the form available on the website, speak to them directly, and if a GP form is required please discuss this with your GP.

 - Information about NHS Lothian Sexual Health services are available at https://www.lothiansexualhealth.scot.
+You can self-refer for termination of pregnancy, vasectomy and sexual health concerns without needing to see a GP.

 - More information about their services for young people can be found here.